microsoft/vscode-cordova/README.md

 Due to recent changes in macOS we cannot connect to simulators to enable debugging of Cordova apps.
 We hope to re-introduce this functionality as soon as macOS provides a mechanism that allows the extension to connect to apps running in simulator.
 You can read more about the issue [here](https://github.com/google/ios-webkit-debug-proxy/issues/250).

+### Error `'Cannot connect to runtime process, timeout after {0} ms - (reason: {1}).', '{_timeout}', '{_error}'` while running debug scenarios

+This may happen if debugger is not being connected to the debug session in a default 10000 milliseconds.
+You can increase this time by adding `attachTimeout` variable to your debug scenario and initializing with the value that suits for your case.

 ### Error `Error running android` while running Ionic 4 project for android platform

 It caused by [ionic cli bug](https://github.com/ionic-team/ionic-cli/issues/3376).
 As workaround, you can use Node JS v10+.